 I REMEMBER BEING THE third to the last passenger to disembark the 19-seater plane that landed that afternoon on the private airstrip of Pamalican Island, somewhere northeast of Palawan, Philippines where the world-famous resort of Amanpulo is located.
 The other passengers ahead of me in their skimpy shorts and Hawaiian shirts lugged their heavy bags and struggled to make way for the exit.
 Yours truly, garbed in complete office attire, carried nothing but a business suit in one hand and folders and a plastic Tupperware in the other.
 Curious stares were aplenty.
-I tried to draw some pride from my dark sunglasses.
+I tried to draw some dignity from my dark sunglasses.
 (In case you’re wondering about my odd beach ensemble, my Amanpulo trip was a surprise gift from the Chairman of the company I work for.
-Mr. Chairman along with the rest of the top brass was supposed to follow before sundown).
+Mr. Chairman, along with the rest of the top brass, was supposed to follow before sundown).

 When I reached the plane’s door, a welcome site greeted me.
-Outside, parked neatly a few feet from the base of the plane’s steel ladder were rows of golf carts, maybe 10 carts on the left side and another 10 on the right.
+Outside, parked neatly a few feet from the base of the plane’s steel ladder, were rows of golf carts, maybe 10 carts on the left side and another 10 on the right.
 Standing on attention beside each golf cart was a beautiful resort attendant wearing a native skirt and shirt.

 “Welcome to Amanpulo, Mr. Tolentino,” the lady at the base of the stairs whom I presumed to be the Resort Manager greeted me and ushered me to one of the waiting carts.
 Impressive.
 They know me already.
 She introduced me to Paula (not her real name), my resort attendant who was to drive me to my beach-side casita.
 I took the seat at the back of the cart.
 Feeling a bit uneasy sitting backside and chauffeured by a pretty lass that looked a bit like Iza Calzado (I have this incurable knack for associating faces with celebrities), I offered to drive.
 Paula just laughed and told me it was alright.